Keithsel/Keithsel/README.md

 I also enjoy frontend development as a hobby, so you'll find some web UI projects in my repos as well. 🌐

-#### Featured Projects 🔍

-##### Movie Search Engine 🎬 <br/>
-A web app written in Python that allows users to search for movies from a CSV dataset.
-Utilizes fuzzy search to provide accurate results. 🔍

-##### Pyzzle 🧩 <br/>
-A puzzle-solving application written in Python as a practice for data structures.
-Includes computer vision capabilities to recognize and solve Sudoku puzzles. 🤖

-##### Pytoshop ✨ <br/>
-An image augmentation web app using Python, allowing users to apply various transformations and filters to their images. 📷

-##### Pikawiki-UI 🐱‍👤 <br/>
-The frontend component of Pikawiki, a group project to create a comprehensive Pokemon database.
-Built using Vue.js. 🕹️

-#### Skills 🛠️

-- Python programming
-- Frontend development with JavaScript and Vue.js

 #### Contact 📬

 Email: nhuquanganh1111@gmail.com